 Chances of acceptance increase with:

-- Statement of diversity and inclusivity of the speakers and topics.
+- Statement of diversity and inclusivity relating to the speakers/topics.

 - Rationale/potential interest to broader MUVE audience.

-- Statement of timeliness of topic and why the topic is cutting-edge.
+- Statement of timeliness of topic and how the topic uses collaborative approaches.

 - Uniqueness (lack of potential overlap with other symposia) – organizers are encouraged to seek out others thinking of proposing similar symposia and collaborate.